 LIST OF TAXABLES FOR 1762, GRANVILLE COUNTY.
-On 25 January 1762, a note signed by Samuel JOHNSTON, mephew of Governor Gabriel JOHNSTON, arrived in Granville County ordering "a list of the Taxables for the last year immediately, and as soon as possible . . . "
+On 25 January 1762, a note signed by Samuel JOHNSTON, mephew of Governor Gabriel JOHNSTON, arrived in Granville County ordering "a list of the Taxables for the last year immediately, and as soon as possible . . .

 The results of this order are filed at the North Carolina State Archives in Box #C.R.
 044.701.19 in a folder marked "Lists of Taxables for 1762-1763."
 The 1762 version includes lists from twenty tax "districts" whose exact boundaries are unidentified, however, a general area of tax collection in each district can be developed by comparison of the land holdings of each taxable (see map below).
-These twenty known "districts" are named below in alphabetical order with their respective Justices of the Peace and known Constables:
+These twenty known "disdeveloped of the Peace and known Contricts" are named below in alphabetical order with their respective Justices of the Peace and known Contricts stables: